Case Study Writing

 - An interesting journey –You don’t want the route to success to be too obvious or easy.
 Build in some details about the options considered and the barriers encountered along the way.
 Weave in quotes from the key characters.
 Use a little foreshadowing to add to the drama.

 Your insurance case study should be as long it takes to convey the story in a concise yet entertaining manner.
-As a rule of thumb, I find that two to four pages usually suffice.
+As a rule of thumb, two to four pages usually suffice.
 Resist the urge to write a novel but don’t restrict yourself to one page.
 If it’s too short, you’ll be forced to leave out the little details that make the case study more engaging.

 The “how to” is the one thing that holds a lot of companies back.
 Here’s a fool-proof formula: